Bukit Payung–Telemung Highway

-Bukit Payung–Telemung Highway is a major controlled-access highway in Terengganu, Malaysia.
+Bukit Payung–Telemung Highway, Federal Route 250 is a major controlled-access highway in Terengganu, Malaysia.
 This highway is part of the Package 11 and 12 of the East Coast Expressway Phase 2 project (Jabur - Kuala Terengganu).
 This highway was opened to all traffic on 18 May 2012.

 Features

 At most sections, the highway was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

-The sections between Kuala Jeneris junctions and Telemung-ECE intersection is under constructions.
+The sections between Kuala Jeneris junction and Telemung-ECE intersection are currently under construction.

+On 29 August 2024, this highway is gazetted as Federal Route 250.

 Junction lists

 The entire route is located in Terengganu.